Book now

 No, pets are not allowed at Hotel Arcadia.

-How to get from the closest airport to Hotel Arcadia?
+How to get to Hotel Arcadia from the nearest airport?

-The closest airport is Giovan Battista Pastine International Airport, and it is about 18 mins from hotel by car (12.5 km).
+The nearest airport is Giovan Battista Pastine International Airport, located about 18 mins from hotel by car (12.5 km) away.

-The cancellation policy for Hotel Arcadia varies depending on the type of room and booking conditions.
+The cancellation policy at Hotel Arcadia depends on your room type and booking terms.

 Wrong hotel description?
 Tell us.